Elementary Math Word Problem Generation using Large Language Models: MathWiz System

 \subsection{Fine Tuning \& Few shot prompting}

-{ The model that performed the best in zero-shot prompting was selected for fine-tuning.
-The process of fine-tuning was carried out in the form of instruction tuning, using the best prompt out of the ones given in Table~\ref{tab:prompt_types}.
-Initially, we carried out fine-tuning using the Math\_Initial\_dataset.
+{ The LLM that performed the best in zero-shot prompting was selected for fine-tuning.
+The process of fine-tuning was carried out in the form of instruction tuning, using the best prompt out of the ones given in Table~\ref{tab:prompt_types}. {To optimize computational efficiency and mitigate high hardware requirements, we employed QLoRA.
+To find the best results, we first tested different hyper-parameter settings.
+These included the number of training epochs, batch size, gradient norm, learning rate, and weight decay.
+Once we found the best combination of these settings, we kept them the same for the rest of our work. } Initially, we carried out fine-tuning using the Math\_Initial\_dataset.
 Later, we fine-tuned the LLM with the MathWizard dataset that we created.

-Next, we prompted the fine-tuned model in a few-shots manner.
-Considering the input context length supported by the selected LLM, 1, 3 and 5 shots were experimented with.
+{ Next, we prompted the fine-tuned LLM in a few-shots manner.
+This is also known as in-context learning.
+Here a shot refers to an example MWP that is included in the prompt to give additional guidance to the LLM to generate new MWPs.
+The optimal number of shots to be used in a prompt has to be experimentally determined.
+On the positive side, more shots provide more information to the LLM.
+On the negative side, when the number of shots increases, the context length of the prompt increases, adversely affecting the reasoning capability of the LLM.
+Showing more examples to the LLM may also adversely affect the diversity of its output.
+Therefore, we experimented with 1,3, and 5 shots, to determine the optimal number of example MWPs that should be used within the prompt.}